Craft (or Real) Cyder is a natural apple fermentation product. CAMRA (CAMpaign for Real Ale) has a definition for real cyder:

 This statement means that pretty much any cyder you buy from a supermarket is not a real cyder and could be considered as ultra-processed food.

 We make cyder because we care.
 We care about the apples that we grow, the trees they come from and the soil the trees grow in.
 If we take apples from others these are only within a small radius of Ipswich, thereby minimising food miles.
 We also believe strongly in the method of cyder production that makes it as natural as possible.
-We don’t add any preservatives, artificial sugars or water to the juice that is pressed, and we only add the bare minimum of natural agents to ensure a successful fermentation and to give a light fizz, we don’t pasteurise the cyder either as the fermentation converts all the sugars into alcohol which will mature over time in the bottle.
+We don’t add any preservatives or artificial sugars to the juice that is pressed, and we only add the bare minimum of natural agents to ensure a successful fermentation and to give a light fizz, we don’t pasteurise the cyder either as the fermentation converts all the sugars into alcohol which will mature over time in the bottle.

 For most people, cyder production is a black art.
 In reality it’s quite straightforward but it takes a lot of time.
 Juice is pressed from apples and left to ferment.
-Any sugar in the juice is converted to alcohol by either the natural yeasts present in the juice or any commercial apple yeast that is added at this stage.
+Any sugar in the juice is converted to alcohol by either the natural yeasts present in the juice or any commercial yeast that is added at this stage.
 After extracting the juice from the fermentation products (dead yeast cells, sediments, etc.) the cyder is then bottled.
-We condition our cyder in the bottle, which means that with a tiny addition of sugar at the bottling stage any yeasts that remain can work in the bottle to produce carbon dioxide gas that gives it a lightly sparkling finish.
+We condition our cyder in the bottle, which means that with a tiny addition of sugar at the bottling stage, any yeasts that remain can work in the bottle to produce carbon dioxide gas that gives it a lightly sparkling finish.

 Why is there sediment?
 Bottle conditioning puts the cyder through a further fermentation.
-If there are any yeast cells left behind after turning all the sugars to alcohol these will drop out and settle as sediment.
+If there are any yeast cells left behind after turning the sugars to alcohol these will drop out and settle as sediment.